Hyochang Park: Memorials to the Korean independence movement

 Tombs of the Three Martyrs (2016).
 On the left is an empty tomb reserved for An Jung-geun, whose remains are missing.

 Eight prominent Korean independence activists are buried in the park.
 The graves of Lee Bong-chang, Yun Bong-gil, and Baek Jeong-gi are known as the Graves of the Three Martyrs.
 On the barrier wall beneath the graves, the text "遺芳百世" is written, which can be translated as "[They] paved a path of beauty for future generations".
 An empty grave for An Jung-geun is located right next to these three, as his remains have yet to be recovered as of 2021.
 (Note: This is in spite of a number of both private and government efforts to locate his remains, including a rare joint North-South Korean effort in 2006.)
 Kim Ku is also buried in the park.
 In the vicinity of these graves are Hibiscus syriacus plants (the national flower), dedicated to each of these figures.
-The Lee's sign indicates that Lee had played in the park in his youth.
+Lee's sign indicates that Lee had played in the park in his youth.
 Yun's was planted at the same time (11:40 am) and on the anniversary of the 1932 Hongkou Park Incident that he participated in.
 Other activists buried in the park includes Yi Dong-nyeong, Cha Ri-seok, Cho Seong-hwan.
 Memorial services are held annually.

 The park contains the Kim Koo Museum, which opened in October 2002.
 A statue of Lee Bong-chang stands in front of the museum.
 Also in the park is the hanok-style temple Uiyeolsa, where seven independence activists are enshrined.
 In addition, the gate Changyeolmun is at the park.
 Each year around the anniversary of the March First Movement, trees next to the park are decorated with South Korean flags.